 Source: OnePlus Community post

-Anyway, the first OOS13 stable build is out only for India so far, and carries the C.23 version number.
+Anyway, the first OOS13 stable build is out for both EU & India.
 Complete timeline for Nord 2T OxygenOS 13 builds:

 - 1st December: Beta program starts